Lessons from Turnaround Schools: 2011-2012

 [W]hile there are no discernible trends (at least after one year) with respect to the turnaround model used by schools (e.g., turnaround, transformation, restart), specific educational programs, or even with respect to additional funding, the analysis did identify three significant commonalities among Level 4 schools with rapid achievement gains.
 The following three strategies were implemented effectively and with a degree of sophistication that was ‘substantively different than those schools with little or no immediate achievement gains:

 - The school has an instruction- and results-oriented principal who has galvanized both individual and collective responsibility for the improved achievement of all students through a variety of deliberate improvement structures, expectations, practices, and continuous feedback.

 - The school has created instruction-specific teaming and teacher-specific coaching for pursuing ongoing instructional improvement

-The Globe, too, had a report on the same topic on April 30:
+The Globe, too, had a report on the same topic in April 2012:

 Teacher Performance Evaluations Reveal Major Inconsistencies in the Review Process

 A review of teacher ratings from 11 Turnaround Schools reveals that ratings are… well… consistently inconsistent.